About Slovakia

 Unique destination in the heart of Europe

-Slovakia is the country where you have never been before.
-Slovakia- the unique country located in the middle of Europe with excellent location –close to the borders of Czech Republic, Austria, Hungary, Poland and Ukraine.
-An multitude of outstanding cultural and historical treasures..
-The countryside is offering unspoiled natural beauty- mountains, lakes, thermal springs, enchanting and unique karst and argonite formations .
-The food and drinks with influence of the Slovak, Hungarian, Austrian and Czech regional cuisines.
+Slovakia is a country where you have never been before.
+Slovakia is a unique country located in the middle of Europe, with an excellent location, close to the borders of the Czech Republic, Austria, Hungary, Poland, and Ukraine.
+A multitude of outstanding cultural and historical treasures.
+The countryside is offering unspoiled natural beauty - mountains, lakes, thermal springs, enchanting and unique karts and argillaceous formations.
+The food and drinks are influenced by the Slovak, Hungarian, Austrian, and Czech regional cuisines.
 The people are warm and welcoming.

-Slovakia is the perfect destination for everyone .
-Perfect destination with natural beauties, countless monuments,friendship and traditional hospitality.
-Ideal destination thanks to the location for meetings, incentives,congress and events combined with modern cities supported by professional services and quality.
+Slovakia is the perfect destination for everyone.
+Perfect destination with natural beauties, countless monuments, friendships, and traditional hospitality.
+Ideal destination thanks to the location for meetings, incentives, congresses, and events, combined with modern cities supported by professional services and quality.

 Climate